 For many years I was a huge fan of the author Dean Koontz.
 Every time a new novel penned by him was released I would rush out to buy it within the first week and burn through it.
-After a while, however, I noticed things about the stories that seemed similar: characters, situations, endings.
+After a while, however, I noticed things about the stories that seemed similar: characters, situations, and endings.
 The novels held less and less joy for me and I had the feeling of being more or less burned out on his writings and haven’t picked up one of his novels in a couple of years.
 Now I am beginning to feel the same way about novels by the author, Harry Turtledove.

 I’ve read every novel in this timeline, and although the premise might sound a bit far-fetched, Turtledove has handled it well and I’ve thoroughly enjoyed the story.